 Commercial sources such as local newspapers, journals, magazines, and media outlets often publish relevant data on economic trends, market research, and demographic analyses.
 Researchers can access this data to supplement their own findings and draw better conclusions.

-1. STEP Project Global Consortium / KPMG 2019 Global Family Business survey
+1. STEP Project Global Consortium / KPMG 2019 Global Family Business Survey

 This research utilized quantitative methods to identify ways that kept the family businesses sustainably profitable with time.